dnnsharp/action-grid-guide/en/general-settings.md

 **Note: **The options are working only if you already have a [TabsPro](http://www.dnnsharp.com/dnn/modules/tabs-pro) version higher than 02.01.40 installed.

-* **Load When Tab Is Activated - **this option enables Action Grid to be initialized when the tab is active;
+* **Load When Tab Is Activated - **this option enables Action Grid to be initialized when the the tab is active;

-* **Refresh Grid When Tab Is Activated - **this option enables Action Grid to be refreshed when tab is active.
+* **Refresh Grid When Tab Is Activated - **this option enables Action Grid to be refreshed when the tab is active.

 ### Drag and Drop Actions